openstack-archive/interop/process/Lexicon.rst

   A collection of functionality generally used together (e.g.: object, compute).

+Contributor
+  The subset of the Community that actively engages in creating components of OpenStack including, but not limited to, the code, documentation, training, product management and other materials.
+  For DefCore purposes, Contributor is not limited to the community members identified as "ATC" as per http://git.openstack.org/cgit/openstack/governance/tree/reference/charter.rst#n132 (see also Technical Leadership)

 Core
   Word to be avoided in this process due to confusion with other uses.